caraya/xml-workflow/markdown-source/converting-xml-to-html.md

 Headings are primarily used to create sections of content.
 We use the same heading levels as HTML with the addition of a `title` tag that also maps to a level 1 heading.
 We've put `title` and `h1` in separate templates to make it possible and easier to generate different code for each heading.

-Working with XSLT is not the same as using CSS where you can declare rules for the same attribute multiple times (with the last one winning); when writing transformations you can only have one per element otherwise you will get an error (there are exceptions to the rule but let's not worry about that just yet.)
+Working with XSLT is not the same as using CSS where you can declare rules for the same attribute multiple times (with the last one winning); when writing transformations you can only have one per element otherwise you will get an error or a different result to the one you expected.

 According to the spec: